ham2k/polo.ham2k.com/README.md

 For Docsy documentation, see [Docsy user guide](https://docsy.dev/docs).

-If you want to do SCSS edits and want to publish these, you need to install `PostCSS`
+If you want to do SCSS edits and want to publish these, you need to install `PostCSS`.

 ```bash
 npm install